1966 Tennessee gubernatorial election: Aftermath

 In 1967, Buford Ellington appointed African American Hosea T. Lockard to his cabinet as administrative assistant; he was the first black cabinet member in state history.
 On April 4, 1968, the assassination of Martin Luther King Jr. in Memphis led Ellington to immediately mobilize the National Guard, to prevent rioting in the city.

 In September 1967, Ellington signed a bill repealing the Butler Act, the 1925 law that had outlawed the teaching of the Theory of Evolution in state schools.

 Republican primary

 The Tennessee Republican Party did not field an official nominee in the general election.
 Physician Charlie Moffett sought to qualify for the Republican primary but initially had his petition rejected by state party officials on a filing deadline technicality.
 In Koella v.
 State (1966), the Tennessee Supreme Court ordered that Moffett’s name be placed on the Republican primary ballot.
 Despite this ruling, no Republican appeared as a certified nominee in November, and Moffett instead ran as an independent alongside other minor candidates.
 Analysts note that the absence of a Republican contender reflected both procedural disputes within the party.

-Democrtic primary
+Democratic primary

 Primary elections were held on August 4, 1966.
 32.5% of the voting age population participated in the Democratic primary.